pettarin/awesome-config/themes/niceandclean/resolutions/README.md

 ## Notes

-Only the 1366x768 is actually complete.
+Only the 1366x768 and 1024x600 resolutions are actually complete.
-The other resolutions might need adjustments for the position of the conky widgets.
+Other resolutions might need adjustments for the position of the conky widgets.